DNS hosting: quick start

 -

-Open the zone page that previously created.
+Open the zone page you created earlier.

 -